EoghannIrving/echo_journal/README.md

 Echo Journal automatically loads variables from a `.env` file at startup using [`python-dotenv`](https://pypi.org/project/python-dotenv/).

+On startup the application looks for a `settings.yaml` file in `<DATA_DIR>/settings.yaml` (default `/journals/settings.yaml`).
+If it is missing a warning is logged noting the expected path and the app falls back to environment variables.
 The `settings.yaml` file configures optional integrations and runtime paths.
-It is the authoritative source for these values:
+It is the authoritative source for these
+values:

 | Variable | Purpose | Notes / Defaults |
 | --- | --- | --- |